jarviscanada/jarvis_data_eng_derek/linux_sql/README.md

 # <h1>Linux Cluster Monitoring Agent

 ## <h2>Introduction
-Linux Cluster Monitoring Agent aims to collect server hardware specifications and monitor node resource usages, such as CPU and Memory, and store data in PostgreSQL database.
+Linux Cluster Monitoring Agent aims to collect server hardware specifications and monitor node resource usages, such as CPU and Memory, and store data in postgres database.

 ## <h2>Architecture
 The diagram below shows the overview of the project: